-Losing crypto due to hackers, scammers and exchange shutdowns are all too common in the crypto world - but what does it mean for your taxes?
+Losing crypto due to hackers, scammers, and exchange shutdowns is all too common in the crypto world - but what does it mean for your taxes?
 Learn how to report stolen or lost crypto in a bid to claim a loss.

 The crypto market is no stranger to hackers and scammers.
-Many investors will remember large exchange hacks in recent history like Coincheck in 2018, KuCoin in 2021 and Poly Network as recently as 2021.
+Many investors will remember large exchange hacks in recent history like Coincheck in 2018, KuCoin in 2021, and Poly Network as recently as 2021.
 In fact, Chainanalysis estimates more than $3.8 billion of crypto was lost last year alone.

 Can you claim stolen or lost crypto as a capital loss?